B-Cell Acute Lymphocytic Leukemia Minimum Residual Disease Detection by Flow Cytometry

 Analytic Specificity

-Discrimination by forward scatter, side scatter, CD45 intensity, and specific antigens
+Discrimination by forward scatter, side scatter, CD45 intensity, and specific antigen markers

 Analytic Sensitivity (Limit of Detection)